Rapougnac/SpotiDl/README.md

 But there is 2 points why:
 1. A friend of mine was talking to me to make this project, I started with [`react-native`](https://reactnative.dev/) in [TypeScript](https://www.typescriptlang.org/).<br /> But I wasn't good at this, so I left this project aside for a while.
 It's only recently that I started this project again, but in [Dart](https://dart.dev/) this time.
 2. I've not seen a lot of downloaders in dart, so, I'll make one.

+## How it works ?
+Actually, it's very simple, its search from YouTube and download the possibly matched song.
+The search algorithm is based on the duration of the video.
+E.g:
+If try to download "Imagine Dragons Believer", it'll compare the duration of the music in spotify to the matched song.
+This is not 100% precise, but it'll work most of the time